the best image format for websites in 2026

 email campaigns. email clients are notoriously inconsistent with image format support. jpg is the safe universal choice because you can't guarantee what client your recipients are using.

-legacy system compatibility. some older cms platforms, digital asset managers, or third-party integrations don't handle webp correctly. when in doubt, jpg is always accepted.
+legacy system compatibility. some older cms platforms, digital asset managers, or third-party integrations don't handle webp correctly. check the destination's accepted formats before converting.

 very old browser support. if your analytics show a meaningful percentage of users on browsers that don't support webp, jpg remains the fallback.